-When you and your partner decide to buy a new home, it's a big and exciting step in 'adulting.'
-Unlike renting an apartment for a month or a year at a time, buying a home is often a long-term commitment.
+When you and your partner decide to buy a new home together, it's a big and exciting step in 'adulting.'
+Unlike renting an apartment for a year or month at a time, buying a home is often a long-term commitment.

 As with every new adventure, you might feel overwhelmed by the different decisions that could potentially lead to your dream home.
 Even if the road gets bumpy and you stumble along the way, you're sure to learn several important lessons that will ultimately help you make the right choice.

-Here are six things you and your partner will learn when buying a new home:
+Here are six things you and your partner will learn when buying your first home:

 1. Just like the walls of your new home, you learn what your relationship is really made of.

-While it might've been easy committing to each other, it may be more challenging to commit to a new house.
-And even though the end goal is to live happily ever after, the buying process probably won't feel anything like a fairytale.
+While it might have been easy committing to each other, it might be more challenging to commit to a house.
+And even though the end goal is to live happily ever after, the house-buying process probably won't feel anything like a fairytale.
 That means you and your partner will most likely be spending long hours (think of it as extra quality time) discussing your housing likes and dislikes, negotiating compromises, and making a final decision.

 Though the house-buying process can be intensive, and you might get caught up in all the excitement, it's important to remember these discussions must be nuanced and thoughtful.
 Purchasing a new home can provide immediate satisfaction, but over-splurging due to miscommunication may introduce an unwelcome reality down the road.